Federal Aviation Administration v. Cooper: Sotomayor dissent

-The dissent was joined by Ginsburg and Bryer.
+The dissent was joined by Ginsburg and Breyer.
 The dissent argues that "actual damages" for the Privacy Act does only allow for pecuniary loss alone, and pointed out that the Privacy Act was expressly designed to prevent agency conduct which results in intangible harms to the individual as a result of privacy violations.

 Subsequent developments

 The lawsuit with Cooper prompted the FAA to change the notice on the FAA Form 8500-8 Medical certificate Application For Airman Medical Certificate.
 The form now provides notice that the FAA will, as needed, compare data with other agencies that might be providing disability benefits to the individual.
-Because of these changes, all persons applying for their medical certification have been duly informed and have given the FAA permission to share data as needed.
+Because of these changes, everyone applying for their medical certification have been duly informed and have given the FAA permission to share data as needed.

 The FAA gave Cooper a medical clearance in March 2006, and restored Private Pilot Certificate Airman Card on March 1, 2008.